From birth to age 5, a child’s brain develops more rapidly than at any other time in their life.

 Building brain connections is like building muscles — use it or lose it.
 Connections that are used more often become stronger, while those that are not used will be eventually eliminated, making the brain more efficient.

 We — at Pathfinder Health — strive to give children the best possible start in life.
-So we've analyzed 17 mainstream developmental theories and distilled them into one unifying framework — PROE — to help you support your child's development effortlessly and help them reach their full potential.
+So we've analyzed 17 mainstream developmental theories and distilled them into one unifying framework — PROE — to help you support your baby's development effortlessly and help them reach their full potential.

 The PROE Framework is the result of hundreds of hours of work and is based on the most up-to-date science.
 PROE stands for “Play, Relationships, Observation, Experience” — all of the ways your child interacts with the world around them, strengthening their physical, social/emotional, cognitive, and language development.